Nicole Maines Discusses Being TV's First Trans Superhero On Supergirl

 Maines noted that, for so long, trans women have been played primarily by cisgender men, which has often sent or communicated the wrong message to viewers.
 Because of those inaccurate representations, audiences have been given the false impression that trans women are simply cisgender men in dresses.

-Commenting on this tendency for cisgender actors to be cast as trans characters, Maines said, “I think that cis gender actors don’t take roles out of malice, it’s just a failure to realize the context of having cis gender people play trans gender characters.”
+Commenting on this tendency for cisgender actors to be cast as trans characters, Maines said the following.

+“I think that cis gender actors don’t take roles out of malice, it’s just a failure to realize the context of having cis gender people play trans gender characters.”

 “We don’t see the same issue with sexuality, we see straight people play gay all the time,” she continued.
 “With trans folks we have a lot of people accusing us of just playing dress up for whatever reasons and that’s just not true.
 Having trans people play trans roles show that we are valid in our identities and we exist.”